A fundamental dichotomy for definably complete expansions of ordered fields: Definable functions and meager sets

 \subsection{Definable functions and continuity}

-We will spend the rest of this section proving Theorem~\ref{thm:monotone}.
-In this subsection, we will establish results on definable functions without use of Theorem A. Afterwards, we will use these results to prove Theorem~\ref{thm:monotone} in the case when $\K$ is either restrained or unrestrained.\\
+Now that we have a reasonable analogue of the notion of meager sets, we can use it to transfer several well-known results from real analysis to~$\K$.
+For the remainder of this subsection we will not use Theorem~A anymore.
+Afterwards, we will use these results to prove Theorem~B by distinguishing the case when $\K$ is either restrained or unrestrained.

-Without loss of generality, we can assume that $f$ is weakly increasing.
-First, we show that $f$ is continuous outside a ``small'' set.
+First, we show that a monotone function $f$ is continuous outside a ``small'' set.